 About the Panelists

 Curtis Weyant is a Signum Grad School alumnus who saw Alien: Resurrection before any of the other films in the franchise, and he does not recommend that others view the series in that order.
-It’s a virtual guarantee that he will bring up his paper on cabin scenarios during this discussion of Alien, since it’s totally a cabin scenario.
+It’s almost certain that he will bring up his paper on cabin scenarios during this discussion of Alien, since it’s totally a cabin scenario.
 A digital marketer by trade, he co-hosts the weekly podcast Kat & Curt’s TV Re-View and occasionally pecks away at his own creative work.

 Kat Sas holds an MA in Language & Literature from Signum University, where she concentrated in Imaginative Literature.
 She hosts a weekly podcast on speculative television at Kat & Curt’s TV Re-View, and she blogs about Doctor Who, Game of Thrones, and other shows on her blog, Raving Sanity.